Corona Yuga: This board game created by a 10 year old captures the lockdown experience

 Further the game also provides blocks to do yoga.
 Here the players will have to perform yoga poses.
 The game also deals with hospitalisation if tested positive for the virus.

-So what motivated Veer to come up with this game.
+So what motivated Veer, who is now in Class 5, in the Army Public School, Delhi, to come up with this game.
 The son of an Indian Navy officer, he got stuck at his grandparents place when the lockdown was announced.
 He was utterly bored as his friends were locked down and the playgrounds were closed.
 This is what led him to creating this game.

 He went on to draw the game using a cardboard and instruments that were available at home.
-With the game now gaining traction, Veer now wants to copyright the game and also is thinking of manufacturing.
+With the game now gaining traction, Veer has already got the IP rights and is working with the MS Teck Team Solutions, which helped his dreams come true.
 The profits, he will make with game, he plans on contributing it to the PM Cares Fund.